unmannedlab/Colosseum/docs/apis.md

 In most cases, you just don't want yaw to change which you can do by setting yaw rate of 0.
 The shorthand for this is `airsim.YawMode.Zero()` (or in C++: `YawMode::Zero()`).

 #### lookahead and adaptive_lookahead
-When you ask vehicle to follow a path, AirSim uses "carrot following" algorithm.
+When you ask vehicle to follow a path, Colosseum uses "carrot following" algorithm.
 This algorithm operates by looking ahead on path and adjusting its velocity vector.
 The parameters for this algorithm is specified by `lookahead` and `adaptive_lookahead`.
 For most of the time you want algorithm to auto-decide the values by simply setting `lookahead = -1` and `adaptive_lookahead = 0`.

 ## Using APIs on Real Vehicles
 We want to be able to run *same code* that runs in simulation as on real vehicle.
 This allows you to test your code in simulator and deploy to real vehicle.